kevinmlee/radio/README.md

 - Run 'git push'
 - Go to github and submit a pull request

-This will push everything into GitHub which will automatically deploy onto what we have set up on Heroku for staging.
-You may access or view your changes here: https://socialmediasearch.herokuapp.com/.
-Build process will take some time, so check back later.

 ## Getting your changes onto production

 - Your changes will need to be reviewed before it will be pushed into the production environment so this process may take some time